Hieromon/AutoConnect/mkdocs/apiconfig.md

 ### <i class="fa fa-caret-right"></i> autoRise

 Captive portal activation switch.
 False for disabling the captive portal.
-It prevents starting the captive portal even if the connection at the first *WiFi.begin* fails.
+It prevents starting the captive portal even if the connection at the 1st-WiFi.begin fails.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd>bool</dd>